outpaddling/Coding-Standards/README.md

 ## Modularity

-1. Always try to write code that can be used anywhere rather than just for your own purposes.
+1. Always try to write code that can be used anywhere rather than just in this project.

     Any function that might be useful to another program should be placed in a library such as
     [libxtend](https://github.com/outpaddling/libxtend) or
     [biolibc](https://github.com/outpaddling/biolibc), rather than reside in
     an application.
-For a typical C project, about 2/3 to 3/4 of all the code I develop ends up in libraries.
+For a typical C project, about 2/3 to 3/4 of all the code I develop ends up in libraries, so that it can easily be utilized by any other application.

-    We can employ top-down programming so that the needs of applications drive the API design, while at the same time targeting most code for more general use.
+    We can employ top-down programming so that the needs of applications drive the API design, while at the same time designing the code for more general use.
-    To achieve this, first develop each new function as part of the application it will serve, but design it to be independent of the program so that it can be easily moved to a library after it is fully tested.
+    To achieve this, first develop each new function as part of the application it will serve, but design it to be independent of the program so that it can be easily factored out to a library after it has been fully tested.

-    For example, the libxtend strupper() function was developed as part of fastq-trim, which must use case-insensitive comparison.
+    For example, the libxtend strupper() function was developed as part of fastq-trim, which must use case-insensitive comparison for DNA/RNA sequences.
 Fastq-trim also uses a
     string comparison method that tolerates a few differences due to DNA sequencing read errors, hence strcasecmp() will not work.
 The adapter sequence to be compared to all reads is converted to upper case using strupper() ahead of time so that the LC->UC conversion is done only once, rather than during every comparison.
-Once fastq-trim was fully tested, strupper() was moved to libxtend.
+Once fastq-trim was fully tested, strupper() was moved to libxtend, since it is potentially useful to many other programs.

 2. Absolutely no global variables unless there is no alternative.
-In my decades of programming, the only places I've encountered where global variables are unavoidable are interrupt service routines (ISRs) and event handlers, i.e. subprograms that are called asynchronously rather than via the normal interface.
+In my decades of programming, the only places I've encountered where global variables are unavoidable are interrupt service routines (ISRs) and event handlers, i.e. subprograms that are called asynchronously rather than via a normal interface.
 They have no place in application programming.
 There are other constructs available in modern languages that make modular programming convenient and efficient.
+The notion that using global variables will greatly speed up a program by reducing function call overhead is a myth.
+Well-designed functions have low overhead that will not be noticeable in most cases.

 3. Write cohesive code, i.e. keep related code together.
 Each subprogram should serve exactly one purpose and each purpose should be served by exactly one subprogram.
 Initialize loop variables in or immediately before the loop, not where it is out-of-sight such as in the variable definition at the start of a larger block.
-The reader should not have to jump around the program to find all the pieces needed to understand a code block.
+The reader should not have to jump around the program to find all the information needed to understand a code block.

 ## Hardware Portability